 16. Banff

-There’s lots to do in Banff (keep an eye out for a new blog post on that topic) some of my favorite things to do here include the jaw-dropping scenery from the Banff Gondola, a 3 hour white water rafting trip and an awesome Via Ferrata climbing tour on nearby Mount Norquay!
-You can even do a grizzly bear tour from Banff, where you go in search of the elusive grizzly bear in nearby national parks.
+There’s lots to do in Banff (keep an eye out for a new blog post on that topic) some of my favorite things to do here include taking in the jaw-dropping scenery from the Banff Gondola, a 3 hour white water rafting trip in the nearby Kicking Horse River and an awesome Via Ferrata climbing tour on Mount Norquay!

-Where to stay in Banff
+Where to Stay in Banff

-Fairmont Banff Springs – the epitome of luxury, this giant historic hotel is located within Banff National Park
+- Fairmont Banff Springs – the epitome of luxury, this giant historic hotel is located within Banff National Park

-Banff Rocky Mountain Resort – located in the heart of Banff town, all suites and apartments here have kitchens and fireplaces
+- Banff Rocky Mountain Resort – located in the heart of Banff town, all suites and apartments here have kitchens and fireplaces

-Banff Boutique Inn – a quaint 3 star hotel that is very close to the hustle and bustle of Banff town but tucked away enough that you feel at peace
+- Banff Boutique Inn – a quaint 3 star hotel that is very close to the hustle and bustle of Banff town but tucked away enough that you feel at peace

-Royal Canadian Lodge – featuring elegant rooms and suites, this intimate Banff boutique hotel offers 99 guestrooms, with a modern mountain-themed décor.
+- Royal Canadian Lodge – featuring elegant rooms and suites, this intimate Banff boutique hotel offers 99 guestrooms, with a modern mountain-themed décor.

-There’s also lots of awesome hostels in Banff for those travelers on a budget!
+There are also lots of awesome hostels in Banff for those travelers on a budget!

 Thanks for reading my blog, Aimee

 It’s easy to see why a road trip from Whistler to Banff is one of the best and most popular things to do in Canada.
-I mean, not only are there lots of amazing activities to enjoy but there are scenic mountain views, gatorade-blue lakes and the chance to spot unique wildlife like bears, moose and wolves.
+I mean, not only are there lots of amazing activities to enjoy, but there are scenic mountain views, Gatorade-blue lakes, and the chance to spot unique wildlife like bears, moose, and wolves.

 PIN IT FOR LATER!